 It can be tricky...

-As the days get hotter, we tend to find it more and more difficult to choose what to wear to go to work.
+If you are anything like me, you tend to find it more and more challenging to choose what to wear to go to work as the days get hotter.
 Despite the heat, you still want to look professional, right?
-Even in more casual companies, you cannot simply show up in flip-flops and tiny shorts as if you were going to the beach.
-When you dress well, you show people that you respect them and that you take your career seriously and in return, you will be respected and taken seriously too.
+Even in more relaxed companies, you cannot merely show up in flip-flops, T-shirt and tiny shorts as if you were going to the beach.
+When you dress well, you show people that you take your career seriously and in return, you will be respected and taken seriously too.

 Light and natural fabrics